 With the help and generosity of many supporters, our fundraising has allowed us to extend our reach of the Birdie Bag Program.
 In the future, we hope to support all students in need in our local and surrounding school districts.
 Your generosity helps to change the lives of the children and families we serve.

-The Ben Curtis Family Foundation packs Birdie Bags once a month with the help of many volunteers.
+The Ben Curtis Family Foundation packs Birdie Bags almost weekly with the help of many volunteers.
 View our full calendar of upcoming events.